-TMJ or the Temporomandibular Joint is the connecting joint between the upper and the lower jawbones.
-The joint is a very delicate one and excessive pressure applied on it could lead to complications, termed as TMD or Temporomandibular joint disorder.
+TMJ or the temporomandibular joint is the connecting joint between the upper and the lower jawbones.
+The joint is very delicate, and excessive pressure applied to it could lead to complications, termed as TMD or temporomandibular joint disorder.

-Every year, millions of Americans complain of TMD, which includes pain in the jaws, face, neck and even the shoulders.
-The conditions could get so worse that the patient would experience a lot of pain even while chewing food or yawning.
-So what could be the reasons that lead to TMD?
+Every year, millions of Americans complain of TMD, which includes pain in the jaws, face, neck, and even the shoulders.
+The conditions could get so bad that the patient would experience a lot of pain even while chewing food or yawning.

-- Conscious or subconscious clenching of the jaws.
+- Conscious or unconscious clenching of the jaws.

 - Excessive movement of the tissues in the TMJ.

 - External trauma to the joint or the surrounding region.

 Symptoms of TMD

 - Severe pain in the jaws, facial muscles, neck, and the surrounding muscles.